 And so from there on kids started to make fun of me because I looked like a poodle, a sheep, a boy, the Jacksons 5… name it.

 I grew up thinking I had the worst hair in the world and didn’t know what to do with it besides buns or ponytails.
 But that was until I discovered blow-drying.
-Then I spent a few years straightening my hair every week, fighting against the rain, the snow, the wind… you know what I’m saying.
-But that was until I discovered relaxers.
+Then I spent a few years straightening my hair every week, fighting against rain, snow, wind… But that was until I discovered relaxers.
 Then the real trouble began.

-I didn’t know how relaxers worked, so I went to this afro hair salon.
-I’ll never know wether the hairdresser didn’t like me or if she had missed a class in hairdressing school, but she relaxed my hair from the roots to the ends everytime I went there, which means every two months for 2 years.
+I had no idea know how relaxers worked, so I went to this afro hair salon.
+I’ll never know whether the hairdresser didn’t like me or if she had missed a class in hairdressing school, but she relaxed my hair from the roots to the ends everytime I went there, which means every two months for 2 years.

 My hair is veeeery thick and strong and I think it’s the only reason I’m not bald today.

-Anyhow, one day I eventually said that to a girlfriend – didn’t think of mentioning it before, I didn’t even know there was a problem.
+Anyhow, one day I mentioned it to a girlfriend – didn’t think of mentioning it before, I didn’t even know there was a problem.
 I only knew my hair looked like sh*t, was dry as the Sahara, and almost cut my cheeks at night because it was so hard.
-The only thing that mattered to me by then was that it was straight and manageable.
+The only thing that mattered to me at that time was that it was straight and manageable.

-Anyway, my friend looked at me with big eyes and told me it was a miracle I still had hair.
-So I stopped going to the hair salon and started relaxing my roots myself.
+So my friend looked at me with big eyes and told me it was a miracle I still had hair.
+I stopped going to the hair salon and started relaxing my roots myself.